 Regarding the importance of personal relationships in this sector, the 2020 National Association of REALTORS® Profile of Home Buyers and Sellers showed that 89% of American sellers have called on a real estate agent when selling their home, and 41% of them selected their agent based on the recommendation of friends and family.

 The granite traditionalism described above, however, seems set to falter, as the real estate industry has slowly begun to embrace some of the major trends of digitization.

 In recent years, the most far-sighted players in the real estate market have realized that artificial intelligence, machine learning, and other cutting-edge technologies can easily coexist with, or even enhance, the most human aspects of this sector, as well as leading to significant profits.
-Such ambitious aspirations have also prompted these firms to invest more and more in machine learning consulting and implementation.
+Such ambitious aspirations have also prompted these firms to invest more and more in machine learning consulting.

 According to statistics from CB Insights, indeed, tech companies that focused on the real estate sector have benefited from a skyrocketing funding growth between 2015 and 2019, with a slight decline in 2020 likely due to the recent pandemic outbreak.

 Other relevant insights in this regard come from Altus Group's CRE Innovation Report 2019, which highlighted how the adoption of AI and machine learning in commercial real estate was on the rise, with 48% of the respondents already using them in a significant or limited way.

 Specifically, 19% of the companies surveyed deployed such technologies for analytical purposes, while 16% of them implemented artificial intelligence and machine learning to improve their accounting and property management processes.
 The idea behind this choice of AI use cases was to target those business functions that would potentially benefit most from the implementation of such tools.

 Since we've brought up use cases, let's briefly recap those where artificial intelligence, and even more so machine learning, has proven to be a real game-changer for the real estate industry.